alperiox/alperiox/README.md

 I recently finished my undergraduate Mathematics studies as an honorary student, and I love working on deep learning.
 I'm more interested in stable diffusion and computer vision, trying to build something I deem valuable.
 I also like to work on mathematical concepts, especially on applied mathematics in higher studies.
 I want to try and work on things I'm interested in, mainly:

 - Generative applications based on stable diffusion
+- LLMs and their inner workings ([Andrej Karpathy](https://github.com/karpathy) is just too good as an instructor)
 - Inner workings of stable diffusion (I see so many interesting papers lately!)
-- Deep learning productionalization, from data collection to modeling at scale (I just started to self-study [data engineering zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)!)
+- Deep learning productionalization, from data collection to modeling at scale.
 - Thanks to one of my instructors, I got interested in applying deep learning to specifically differential equation systems.
 Hopefully will be able to do it on my own :D

 I'm a freelancer and am open to opportunities for full-time at the moment.